moiiiiit/fitnessApp/README.txt

 Framework Used: Flutter
 Dependencies: Google Sign In, Firebase

-I made this app for an internship.
+I made this as an internship application portfolio.